Jakebehler/Capstone-Project/README.md

 ## Key Finding & Model Diagnosis
 - The Strategic Pivot: Discovered that predicting "Tenure" was not statistically viable (R^2 ≈0), leading to a strategic pivot toward Binary Classification (Churn).
 - Feature Leakage Diagnosis: Identified a 0.996 correlation between Exited and Complain.
 Recognizing this as data leakage (complaints logged at exit) prevented the deployment of a "perfect" but useless model.
-- Final Model: Deployed a Gradient Boosting Classifier achieving ~86% Accuracy and 75% Precision for churn prediction.
+- Final Model: Deployed a Gradient Boosting Classifier achieving ~86% Accuracy and 75% Precision, enabling the bank to target high-risk customers with retention offers while minimizing wasted outreach.

 ## Actionable Business Insights
 ### **Regional Interventions (Germany)**